emmercm/www/src/blog/_if-it-doesnt-page-me.md

 What do I think is truly important enough to break my concentration?
 I'll tell you!

-- Breaking a service SLO, or an SLO error budget burndown that will imminently cause SLO breakage.
+- **Breaking a service SLO, or an SLO error budget burn rate that will imminently cause SLO breakage.**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxODE3NDEwMCwtMTcyNDczODIyM119
+eyJoaXN0b3J5IjpbMTcxOTgwNTQ1MCwtMTcyNDczODIyM119
 -->